aulonvishesella/2ndYearGroupProject/README.md

 # What I learnt
 * Completing a project using agile framework
-* using the JDBC API with our MySQL to access and update any relevant data
+* Using the JDBC API with our MySQL to access and update any relevant data